 We aspire to develop the delivery of these projects, reaching more communities, with a focus on areas of high social and health derivation.
 We also hope to increase awareness of, and funding for this work, thanks to greater advocacy about the importance and benefits of creative projects for older people with dementia.

-To hear more about Turtle Song or how your community can get involved, email our Associate Artist Bradley Travis.
+To hear more about Turtle Song or how your community can get involved, email our Head of Learning & Participation Bradley Travis.